OTooleMichael/orca/readme.md

 - memorizable like a girl's name
 - "coordination" / "core" + "dynamic"
 - brandable / unique
-- multi-purpose: non-data and non-product limited (can also be used as company name for general contracting, plus binding in adjacent ppl's projects like e.g. marketing-alex)
+- multi-purpose: non-data and non-product limited (can also be used as company name for general contracting, plus binding in adjacent ppl's projects like e.g. marketing-alex, or pretty much anything else, should we have to pivot..

 ## Mission Plan: